 3. Consider changes to your cat’s environment

 Stress and anxiety can cause your elderly cat to stop eating as much as normal.
 If there have been any major changes in your cat’s environment recently, they may be feeling anxious.
 Moving to a new house, bringing a new baby or pet home, or more house visitors than normal can all trigger anxiety.
-Your cat may show the following symptoms:
+Your cat may show the following signs:

 Speak to your vet if you’re concerned that your cat’s lack of appetite is linked to anxiety or stress.
 They may prescribe anti-anxiety medication or recommend the use of feline pheromones, which can help your cat feel more secure and calm.